MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \lvert \Delta S_{DM}^{tot} \rvert \leq \frac{P \Delta t^{tot}}{T_C}

-If we can find a way to establish the magnitude of the total entropy drope in the DM associated to a desired quality of result, for a known electric power, we could then deduce a minimal reconstruction time for the desired MRI quality.
+If we can find a way to establish the magnitude of the total entropy drop in the DM associated to a desired quality of result, for a known electric power, we could then deduce a minimal reconstruction time for the desired MRI quality.